arduino/docs-content/content/tutorials/projects/nano-33-iot-iot-plant/nano-33-iot-iot-plant.md

 ## Hardware & Circuit Assembly

 Begin by connecting the Nano 33 IoT board to the screwterminal.
-Then we need to connect the relay, the pump, the button and most importantly the power cable to power the entire system.
-The screw terminals on the adapter are great for sturdily attaching wires to your Arduino board without needing to solder, just feed the wires into the hole on the side and clamp it down by tightening the related screw.
+Then we need to connect the relay, the pump, the button, and most importantly the power cable to power the entire system.
+The screw terminals on the shield are great for sturdily attaching wires to your Arduino board without needing to solder, just feed the wires into the hole on the side and clamp it down by tightening the related screw.

 Take the open ended USB cable and connect the positive wire (+) to the VIN pin and the negative wire (-) to GND.
-The USB-cable can then be plugged into any USB port, on a laptop, or wall-adapter, as long as it can provide at least 500 mA at 5v.
+The USB-cable can then be plugged into any USB port, on a laptop, or in a wall-adapter, as long as it can provide at least 500 mA at 5V.
 Most wall-adapters meet these requirements, so don't worry too much about finding the right one.

-Next, take the pump and connect the negative wire (-) to GND and connect the positive wire (+) to the screwterminal in the relay module.
+Next, take the pump and connect the negative wire (-) to GND on the Nano Screw Terminal Shield and connect the positive wire (+) to one of the screw terminals in the relay module, it doesn't matter which one.

-Now connect the other screwterminal on the relay module to the VIN pin.
+Now connect the other screw terminal on the relay module to the VIN pin.

 There are cases were multiple wires are going into the same screw terminal, you may find it easier to get them in at the same time if you twist them together before trying to insert them.